ubclaunchpad/inertia/docs_src/index.html.md

 which is just enough for 1 EC2 VPS instance.
 Even after the trial it's pretty affordable, and a good choice to get started with.

-> The IAM Management page:
+> The IAM users page:
 > ![](/images/aws-ec2-iam-add.png)

 To get started, make an account on the [AWS website](aws.amazon.com).
 If you're